CSNW/sql-bricks/readme.md

 // SELECT * FROM user WHERE active = true AND local = true
 ```

-### Zero Configuration

-SQL Bricks doesn't use or require a schema (though you can provide a set of table abbreviations for convenience, see below).

 ### Transparent

-The SQL Bricks API mirrors SQL as faithfully as possible.
-SQL keywords are chainable camelCase methods and non-keywords are passed in as strings.
-The result is that one can write and read long, complex SQL statements easily, without needing to reference the documentation:
+The SQL Bricks mirrors SQL as faithfully as possible.
+SQL keywords are chainable camelCase methods and non-keywords are strings, reducing long and complex SQL statements to terse expressive javascript:

 ```javascript
 update('user').set('first_name', 'Fred').set('last_name', 'Flintstone');